oscarvalenzuelab/GPGNotes/README.md

 ---

-**Note**: This is an early release (v0.1.0).
+**Note**: This is an early release.
 Expect bugs and breaking changes.
 Always backup your notes!